Observational daily and regional photovoltaic solar energy production for the Netherlands: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Wilfried van Sark and Frank Pijpers for carefully reading the manuscript prior to submission, greatly improving its quality.
-We also wish to thank Alex Priem, Dick Windmeijer, Jurri\"en Vroom, Reinoud Segers, Anne Miek Kremer, Andr\'e Meurink, Otto Swertz, Lyana Curier and Sofie De Broe for their help and discussions.
-The authors also wish to thank colleagues at other European statistical offices which provided information on the calculation of solar PV in their respective countries.
-These are Matt Laycock, Warren Evans, J\"org Decker, Nadine Dufait, Manon Urbain and Aline Guilmot.
+We thank Alex Priem, Dick Windmeijer, Jurri\"en Vroom, Reinoud Segers, Anne Miek Kremer, Andr\'e Meurink, Otto Swertz, Lyana Curier, Sofie De Broe, Michael Maseda and Nicolas Martin for their help and discussions.
+The authors also wish to thank colleagues at other European statistical offices which provided information on the calculation of the solar yield in their respective countries.
+W.G.J.H.M. van Sark acknowledges financial support from the Ministry of Economic Affairs and Climate Policy through Topsector Energy funding for the TKI-Urban Energy project PV Observatory.
 Finally, B.P.M.
-Laevens wishes to thank his colleagues at the ministry of Economic Affairs and Climate Policy for their support.
+Laevens thanks his colleagues at the ministry of Economic Affairs and Climate Policy for their support.